 (The Art History Museum at night)

-The pair eventually end up in the Prater – Vienna’s large amusement park – where Bond wins a large cuddly toy on the shooting range and takes Kara for a ride on the giant ferris wheel.
+The pair eventually end up in the Prater – Vienna’s large amusement park – where Bond wins a large cuddly toy on the shooting range and takes Kara for a ride on the giant Ferris wheel.
 He arranges for the wheel to stop at the top, giving him an opportune romantic moment to “kiss the girl.”

 That Ferris wheel is no stranger to screen stardom.
 You can also see it in, for example, The Third Man, Before Sunrise, and Vienna Blood.